sramteke171/Javascript-Variables-and-Data-Structures/readme.md

 > **Fork and clone this repo and follow the directions below.**

-For the following quiz, there will be a series of questions or directions followed by `answer goes here`.
+For the following exercise, there will be a series of questions or directions followed by `answer goes here`.
 You'll replace `answer goes here` with your answer between the triple back ticks ( \`\`\` ).
 When you're done, submit this updated file as a pull request to this repo.

-Please reference [this document](https://github.com/ga-dc/wdi16/blob/master/homework-policy.md#the-submission-process) for more information on how to submit this checkpoint.

 ## Javascript Variables and Data Structures